tytydraco/yessleep/out/My_younger_brother_and_his_friends_are_following_the_latest_trend.md

 When I got to the location I saw random teens walking along the highway, straggling along.
 The police where already there.
 I called out for my brother for the next hour and half.
 I saw some I recognized from the day at the park.
 They were just staring at trees blankly.
 Eventually I got a text; my brother was home.

-We spend hours asking him what he was doing there and who was Mr. Troubles.
+We spent hours asking him what he was doing there and who was Mr. Troubles.
 He barely said anything, he just kept nodding and shaking his head.
 At one point my mom started crying.
 He wasn't completely mute or anything but he just gave vague careless answers.

 "SHOW SOME RESPECT!
 WHAT'S WRONG WITH YOU!" my Dad yelled at him hammering the table and walking out of the room.

 That was hours ago now.
 My brother went back into his room.
 I went to check in on him, and went to knock on his door.
-Just like before I heard a sounds.
+Just like before I heard a sound.
 I listened more closely than before.
 It was my brother mumbling under his breath.

 "*Today I watched Mr. Troubles.
 I won."*